Wall Street's 'fear gauge' may not recede before year-end

-NEW YORK, Dec 17 (Reuters) - Just when it looked like Wall Street’s fear gauge would settle down for the holidays, it has been on the rise again, and a jump in the cost of hedging suggests that volatility might be here to stay at least until year-end.
+NEW YORK (Reuters) - Just when it looked like Wall Street’s fear gauge would settle down for the holidays, it has been on the rise again, and a jump in the cost of hedging suggests that volatility might be here to stay at least until year-end.

 The spike in the CBOE Volatility Index, which by Tuesday had sent it to a two-month high of 25.20, has come within a span of eight days.
 Past surges in the VIX would suggest that it may continue to rise for a few more days.